-Planning the enquiry discussion / meeting
+Planning the enquiry discussion or meeting

 If a safeguarding intervention is required, a planning discussion will be held.
 A referrer may be asked to participate in the discussion to share information.
 The purpose of the discussion is to share and consider information across agencies, assess the level of risk, agree what tasks are needed to safeguard the person from harm, who will undertake them and by when.